ts-kontakt/interpareto/README.md

 sample_df = ipar.generate_pareto_data(100)
 ipar.render(sample_df, title="Sample Data Analysis")
 ```
+Of course, not all datasets are suitable for this kind of analysis — but many are.
 ### Ideal for analyzing:

 - Positive numeric values (sales, defects, costs)
 - Skewed distributions (few large, many small values)
 - Categorical data with measurable impact
 - Data w- here the 80/20 principle may apply
+-
 ### Avoid using with:
 - Normally distributed data
 - Data with many zero/negative values